farhanashraf4/farhanashraf4/README.md

 # Welcome to my GitHub!

-🔧 I've implemented diverse real-time applications, from DDoS attack detection to sentiment analysis and face recognition.
+🔧 I've implemented diverse real-time applications, from DDoS attack detection classification to sentiment analysis and face recognition.

-📚 Experienced in Python, C++, and Java; knowledgeable in text embeddings, data preparation, and data structures and algorithms.
+📚 Experienced in Java, C++, and Python; knowledgeable in text embeddings and data structures and algorithms.

 💬 Feel free to ask me anything or connect me!